ServiceNow - Update Tickets

 { "close_notes" : "Vulnerability Remediated by Axonius EC Action", "incident_state" : "Resolved", "close_code": "Duplicate" } -

-Map Axonius fields to vendor fields - Use the Field Mapping Wizard to map Axonius fields to fields in external systems.
+Map Axonius fields to adapter fields - Use the Field Mapping Wizard to map Axonius fields to fields in external systems.
 In this way, you can transfer data found in Axonius into the external system as part of the configuration of relevant enforcement actions.
 The wizard shows you which fields exist on the Axonius system, allowing you to map them easily.

 Note: